 How To Create an Online Payment Website Like PayPal?

-How To Create Online Payment Website or App Like PayPal?
+How To Create an Online Payment Website or App Like PayPal?

-Now, let’s explore how to build an online payment website or app.
-A software development project like this would involve the following steps:
+A software development project to build an online payment website or app like PayPal would involve the following steps:

 1. Project Scoping